Become inspired by amazing book cover ideas

 The yellow text works well against a red background and the mesmeric eye of the illustrated character helps to draw you in.

-When thinking of book cover ideas, it can be good practice to consider bright primary colours that stand out for your design.
+When thinking of ideas for your book cover, it can be good practice to consider bright primary colours that stand out for your design.

 Janna Levin – Black Hole Blues and Other Songs from Outer Space